How to remove the MegaBackup virus & protect your Mac

 Step 2: Clear website data in Safari

-It’s possible that the site you downloaded MegaBackup from placed a cookie on your Mac to gather data.
+It’s possible that the site you downloaded MegaBackup from placing a cookie on your Mac to gather data.
 To remove it, do the following:

-3. Scroll the list of sites, click on any you don’t recognise and press Remove.
-Or, if you want to be absolutely certain that your remove the cookie, press Remove all
+3. Scroll the list of sites, click on any you don’t recognize, and press Remove.
+Or, if you want to be certain that your remove the cookie, press Remove all

 If you use a different browser, you should remove cookies in those too.